9 Reasons Why Cell Phone Signals Suddenly Go Bad

 Cell phones communicate with cell sites to send and receive calls, texts, and data.
 Cell towers and small cells can only handle so many devices at a time.

 In heavily populated areas, all devices are fighting for a spot on the nearest cell tower.
 As more people connect, the signal becomes weaker for everybody, resulting in dropped calls and buffering videos.
-This can happen while stuck in traffic, at a festival, or at home during peak hours.
+This can happen while stuck in traffic or at home during peak hours.

 Due to limited capacity, cellular providers have network management policies in place.
 They throttle your connection during times of congestion after exceeding a certain number of GBs specified on your plan.
-The more expensive your plan, the more priority you’re given in the network.
-They also prioritize devices with a stronger connection to the tower.
+This is because carriers prioritize users with higher-tier plans and stronger connections to the tower.

-TIP: To mitigate or end unreliable cell signal due to heavy cellular traffic, consider upgrading your wireless plan.
-You can also use a signa booster to strengthen the signal transmitted between your cell tower and device.
+TIP: To mitigate or end unreliable cell signals due to heavy cellular traffic, consider upgrading your wireless plan.
+You can also use a cell signal booster to fine-tune the signal transmitted between your cell tower and device.
 This will allow you to keep your connection strong even during times of congestion.

 4) Dead Spots